Ukraine sailors being trained in Scotland

 "Based on the UK's basic soldier training, the course covers weapons handling, battlefield first aid, fieldcraft, patrol tactics and the law of armed conflict," they said.

-The visit of the Ukrainian minister came in the same week as Defence Secretary Ben Wallace revealed plans to supply scores of artillery guns, and hundreds of drones and anti-tank weapons to Ukraine.
+The visit of the Ukrainian minister came in the same week as Defence Secretary Ben Wallace revealed plans to supply scores of artillery guns and hundreds of drones and anti-tank weapons to Ukraine.